MrWnn/HardcoreForMe/README.md

 #Life_is_a_Hardcore.
 #Record My thought here (smile
 ==========================================================================
-Thinking about a messure that deal one thing ont time and many dealers in group to make up a new result create a dealer ,work for ont thing
+Thinking about a messure that deal one thing ont time create a dealer ,work for ont thing

 many different dealers ,wok together to make one big thing up.